johnnovak/RML-Amiga/docs/docs/games/s-z.md

 - Saves high scores to the game disk.

+## Starflight

+- Every time you leave the starport, you will be asked to enter the correct launch codes.
+This is a form of copy protection; if you enter the wrong code, the game will let you play for a while, but eventually the space police will catch you and will destroy your ship.

+- Use either the code wheel or the launch code generator to pass the protection check.

 ## Tass Times in Tonetown

 - Very long initial loading time.
 There's no floppy activity for a long time during loading.
-You can use the "start" save state to skip the loading.
+You can use the **start** save state to skip the loading.

 - Saves to the game disk.